logpai/logparser/tutorials/PARSERS.md

 ***Step 4***: Log template extraction.
 IPLoM processes through all the clusters generated in previous steps and generates one log template for each of them.
 For each column in a cluster, the number of unique words is counted.
 If there is only one unique word in a column, the word is regarded as constant.
 Otherwise, the words in the column are variables and will be replaced by a wildcard in the output.

-Three important parameters of IPLoM are Partition Support Threshold (PST), Cluster Goodness Threshold (CGT) and Lower Bound (LB).
-PST decides whether a newly generated cluster in the first 3 steps should be regarded as outlier.
-CGT indicates whether a cluster is good enough and could skip step 3.
-Last but not least, LB is used in step 3 to decide whether words in the M side are constants or variables.

 LKE
 --------
 ***Step 1***: Log clustering.
 Weighted edit distance is designed to evaluate the similarity between two logs, WED=\sum_{i=1}^{n}\frac{1}{1+e^{x_{i}-v}}